thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 Let's see on example how HTTP Integration could be configured with unique IP Address value per Edge as 'Base URL'.

-{% include images-gallery.html imageCollection="placeholderFeature" %}
+{% include images-gallery.html imageCollection="placeholderFeature" showListImageTitles="true" %}

-You can assign this Integration template to other Edge entities, and every Integration on the Edge is going to have it's unique 'Baser URL' value, that replaced by attribute value.
+You can assign this Integration template to other Edge entities, and every Integration on the Edge is going to have it's unique **'Base URL'** value, that is replaced by attribute value.

 If specific Edge is missing placeholder attribute key, Platform will notify regarding it during the assignment to Edge or Integration configuration update: